SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 * Hostname: For this example, use TCP and Port 1883.
 You also need to pass the URL to your tenant (e.g. _mqtt.cumulocity.com_).
 * Client ID: You can use the "Generate a random ID" button (most tools will offer such a button) or provide one yourself.
 This ID will be linked to your device.
 To reconnect to the same device, use the same ID.
-* Username: You need to enter your tenant and username separated by a slash (tenant/username).
+* Username: You need to enter your tenant ID and username separated by a slash (tenantID/username).
 For this example, you can use the same username you use for login to Cumulocity.
 * Password: The password of the user.

 ![Example MQTTBox Configuration](/guides/images/mqtt/mqttBoxConfig.png)